JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 ![Preferences for tab Entry table](https://user-images.githubusercontent.com/6931104/188165479-1beeed58-638b-4ef8-97d2-70bd350753fa.png)

+## Adding articles to groups

+Articles may be added to groups either by dragging-and-dropping, or by right-clicking on the article and selecting "Add selected entries to this group."

+**Note** that, if you did not select "Explicit selection" in the "Collect by" section of the group creation dialogue, you will not be able to manually add articles to a group.
+However, you may convert an initially keyword-based group to an explicit selection group.

 ## Groups and searching

 When viewing the contents of selected group(s), a search can be performed within these contents using the [regular search facility](search.md#regular-expressions).